Workbench Plans

 The right workbench design can help you pack a tremendous amount of functionality into a very small space.
 Wall-mounted folding benches work well for this, as do compact benches with vertical storage incorporated into a backboard.
 Another approach is a modular system where workbench components can nest together when not in use or separate to create extended work surfaces when needed.
 In tight spaces, a multipurpose approach is key, so look for designs that can serve as assembly tables, tool stands, and material support.

 If mobility and size constraints are of little concern, you can design without compromise, tailoring your workbench to enhance whatever types of woodworking you favor.
-These dedicated wood shop benches typically feature thick tops of 2 to 3 inches or more, robust work-holding options, including front and end vises, and extensive dog hole patterns to serve a variety of purposes.
-Since this bench won’t need to be moved frequently, mass becomes an advantage, helping to absorb vibration and resist movement during hand planing or heavy work.
+These dedicated woodshop benches typically feature thick tops of 2 to 3 inches or more, robust work-holding options, including front and end vises, and extensive dog hole patterns to serve a variety of purposes.
+Since this bench won’t need to be moved frequently, mass becomes an advantage, helping to absorb vibration and resist movement during hand planing, heavy work or use of benchtop machinery.
 Traditional joinery, such as dovetailed corners or mortise-and-tenon joints, can add both strength and quality detail.

 Building considerations